Public Health (Control of Disease) Act 1984: COVID-19 pandemic

 This act was used as the legal basis for the regulations that put into force the stay at home order announced by Boris Johnson on 23 March 2020 in response to the COVID-19 pandemic, the Health Protection (Coronavirus, Restrictions) (England) Regulations 2020.
 The Health Protection (Coronavirus, Restrictions) (England) Regulations 2020 (SI 2020/350) later gave legal force to some of the 'lockdown' rules that had been announced.

 Misinformation about the act circulated online during the COVID-19 pandemic.
 This included claims that it had been amended to mandate COVID-19 vaccination; according to Full Fact, the act does not provide any power to mandate any treatment or vaccination.

+Provisions

+Repealed enactments

+Section 78(b) of the act repealed 21 enactments, listed in schedule 3 to the act.